 Other Native American matches as well, especially Native American Michigan, Native American North Carolina and Native American Florida.
 You may also have Jewish and other Old World ancestry, whether through recent European admixture or early origins of the tribe.

-The Cherokee population data represent DNA samples from 154 randomly chosen U.S. Cherokee admixed individuals across the country, most with reported roots in Tennessee, North Carolina, Georgia, Alabama, Arkansas and Oklahoma.
+The admixed Cherokee population data represent DNA samples from 154 randomly chosen individuals across the country, most with reported roots in Tennessee, North Carolina, Georgia, Alabama, Arkansas and Oklahoma.
 Samples were provided by participants in DNA Consultants’ Cherokee DNA Project from 2008 to 2017.
 Usually the participant has proved their Cherokee descent with mitochondrial DNA through the mother and other DNA tests as well as genealogical documents.

 Total Population (Federally Enrolled Only)